-■ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the quarterly period ended September 30, 2024
+For the quarterly period ended March 31, 2025

-- or the quarterly period ended september 50, 2021 or □ TRANSITION REPORT PURSUA ANT TO SECTION 13 OR 15(D) OF THE SECURIT IES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-37899 (I SCWORX CORP.
-Exact name of registrant as specified in its charter) Delaware 47-5412331 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) (Add 100 S Ashley Dr, Suite 100 Tampa, FL 33602 Iress of principal executive offices, including zip code) (R (212) 739-7825 Registrant's telephone number, including area code) (Former name, fo N/A ormer address and former fiscal year, if changed since e last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, \$0.001 par value per share WORX Nasdaq Capital Market Indicate by check mark whether the registrant (1) has filed a months, and (2) has been subject to such filing requirements for or the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted 232.405 of this chapter) during the preceding 12 months (or fo Indicate by check mark whether the registrant is a large accompany.
-See the definitions of "large accelerated filer," "accelerated filer," Large accelerated filer □ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company ⊠ □ If an emerging growth company, indicate by check mark if th accounting standards provided pursuant to Section 13(a) of the e registrant has elected not to use the extended transition Indicate by check mark whether the registrant is a shell compa nny (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ Number of shares of the registrant's common stock outstandin g at November 14, 2024: 1,626,967
+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number: 001-37899

+SCWORX CORP.

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+47-5412331 (I.R.S.
+Employer

+Identification No.)

+100 S Ashley Dr, Suite 600 Tampa, FL 33602

+(Address of principal executive offices, including zip code)

+(Registrant's telephone number, including area code)

+N/A

+(Former name, former address and former fiscal year, if changed since last report)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, \$0.001 par value per share WORX Nasdag Capital Market

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by section 13 or 15(d) of the Securities Exchange Act of 1934 during the past 12 months, and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer X Smaller reporting company X

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+Number of shares of the registrant's common stock outstanding at May 15, 2025: 3,638,703